C7 Sport: Litigation

-Late in 2000, Seven lost the rights to the AFL to a News Corp Australia headed consortium also containing PBL, Nine Network, Network Ten and Telstra.
+Early in 2001, Seven lost the rights to the AFL to a News Corp Australia headed consortium also containing PBL, Nine Network, Network Ten and Telstra.
 The new rights deal, which started with the 2002 season, saw Nine and Ten carry games on free-to-air, and a new service, Fox Footy Channel, launched on Foxtel.

 C7 continued to provide its service to Optus and Austar, but its programming lineup near the end of its run was extremely weak.
 C7 was reduced to showing XFL games (on several weeks' delay) and live woodchopping in prime time.
 Optus dropped the channel in late March, replacing it with Fox Sports.
 Soon after Austar replaced it with the Fox Footy Channel.
 With no carrier, the channel was officially closed on 7 May.

 Later that year, Seven launched what is considered to be the largest-ever media lawsuit in Australia, naming 22 defendants including Nine, Ten, Optus, Austar, the AFL, the NRL, Fox Sports, PBL and Telstra.